fengs/fengs.github.com/_posts/2013-11-15-draw-a-handbag-by-python.md

 Notice the partial overlapping of the primitives.
 Copy a primitive and horizonally translate the copy by several pixels.
 The uncovered part of the copies mimics the 3D effect and gives the 2D surface some depth.

 Fun, isn't it?
-The code is here, based on the [tutorial](http://inventwithpython.com/pygame/chapter2.html)
+The code is here.

 <pre><code>
 import pygame, sys